grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Fuck and good riddance.
 I fucking hate fucking sonar anyway.
 Melts yer mind into a fucking lump of inanimate rock."
 She set the headset down and picked up her nearly-empty tin cup of cold coffee and her flashlight and headed forward toward the crew quarters.

-Hemi sat down, and slid the sonar headset open as far as it would go before the earpieces went over the ears on his huge head.
-He handed the paper with Chips' bearings so far listed on it to Percy.
+Hemi sat down, and slid the sonar headset open as far as it would go before the earpieces went over the ears of his huge head.
+He handed the paper with Chips' listing of bearings so far to Percy.
 She started plotting them down on the chart: the other submarine's search circle was making its way steadily around in front of their location.

 "Give me bearing and range every minute or so, Hem'."
 Percy stretched the second sonar headset wire over to the navigation table, and put an earpiece over one ear so she could hear what Hemi was hearing.
 She left the other ear uncovered so she could hear Hemi's direction and range readings.

 The boat was totally silent now in a way that only submarines could be.
-Surface ships were constantly swamped with sound -- water moving, the never-ceasing racket of the wind passing over, and of course the loud rumble of the engines at constant pitch that rarely ever ceased while at sea.
+Surface ships were constantly swamped with sound -- water moving, the never-ceasing racket of the wind passing over, and of course the loud rumble of the engines that rarely ever ceased while at sea.
 A submarine was held suspended in a medium that ironically both transmitted sound better than air, but also isolated human ears evolved for sound that moved through air.
 It was silent enough that Percy could hear Hemi controlling his steady breathing to keep it from impinging on the sounds of his contact.

-With the boat shut down and nothing to do, Shakes sat on the deck of the control room with his legs dangling down through the hatch, smoking a cigarette and chewing his leaves.
+With the boat shut down and nothing to do, Shakes sat on the deck of the control room with his legs dangling down through the hatch, smoking a cigarette and chewing his leaves simultaneously.
 Percy could hear his long draws on the cigarette, and the paper crackling as it was burned away by the coal lighting Shakes' face in the dark.

 Hemi had shut off all the sonar filters they normally had enabled as a way to filter out any contact signal from the _Prospect's_ own noise.
-In the earpiece, Percy could hear an unusually rich cross-spectrum white noise that was the background sound of the deep ocean.
-Smack in the middle was the whirring and crackling of the contact's propellers stirring through the water.
+In the earpiece, Percy could hear an unusually rich cross-spectrum of white noise that was the background sound of the deep ocean.
+Smack in the middle was the whirring and crackling of the contact's propellers spinning through the water.
 Hemi was a master at keeping the sonar mics tracking the source, so the sound rarely wavered in intensity.
 The signal was so clear she could almost see the propellers moving, her mind playing a strange game of converting sound input into visual stimulation.

 With syncopated regularity, Hemi broke the silence to give her the range and direction.
 Every time he did, Percy added a small dash to the chart.
 The sub with the ram had moved directly in front of them, only a few nautical miles ahead.
 If the _Prospect_ had still been running her motor, the other sub would definitely have heard them.
 And if that sub out there was willing to risk an active ping at this range, they would discover the _Prospect's_ location instantly.
 Percy had her boat hiding in plain sight, in submarine terms.
-The only tactic the _Prospect_ had available at the moment was grinding, tense patience.
+The only tactic she had available at the moment was grinding, tense patience.

 Percy matched her breathing to Hemi's.
 She focused on the sound of the searching submarine's propellers in her ear piece.
 She raised up her own calm, and pushed down all the fear she had.
 She slowly grew the dashed line on the chart as it lassoed them in, placing each dash with deliberate precision.
 Each time she put the point down the pencil created a long thin shadow across the chart in the light of her flashlight.
 The little x marking their location on the chart made it look like she had rendered the eyeball of a cartoon dead man.
 When the sub with the ram had passed in front of them, and was moving on the final part of the arc to complete their search circle, she concluded it was time for them to sneak away.